PotHix/pothix.github.com/content/post/stats-apr-2018.md

 It's time to check my expenses! 💰

+My earnings this month were different from what I usually receive.
+All of this thanks to the profit sharing I receive from my previous employer.
+Considering that, I spent only 17% of the money earned this month.

+From this 17%, we have the following percentages:

 [![Expenses by category this month](/images/stats/2018/apr/expenses.jpg "Expenses by category this month")](/images/stats/2018/apr/expenses.jpg "")

-This month I will have to count a big investment in traveling (yes, traveling for me is an investment in many aspects).
-It's like that because I'm still paying some of the previous flights and I exchanged all the money before going to Chile, so I went with cash for the whole trip.

-It seems like I spent around 60% of my income this month, which is not regular at all.
-I usually spend about 40% (or less).
-The monthly expenses with my home ("Moradia") are finally part of the chart now, and I also added family health care on "Outros gastos".

-This month is an outlier, but the result is not that bad, IMO. 👍
+I was expecting much more from _Viagem_ (traveling, the orange piece), but it's good enough. _Transport_ is the biggest one, but part of it will probably be reimbursed, as it's my wife's work expenses.
+With that said, _Moradia_ (housing?) is my most significant expense.

 As usual, I'm not considering the money in transit from my company to my personal account (waiting for money exchange, taxes, accountant payment, etc.).
-So, without considering it, my total savings **increased by 3%** and now I have **90.56%** of my goal.
+So, without considering it, and keeping in mind that Easynvest (one of my brokers) has a crappy system that doesn't work, making me waste my time trying to retrieve the latest information about my investments, my total savings **increased by almost 4% (!!)** and now I have **94.06%** of my goal.

 ### Time to write this blog post

 Some people are asking me about how much time it takes to collect all the data and write the blog post, so I decided to add this metric

-**It took 3 hours and 30 minutes**
+**It took 3 hours and 31 minutes**

-That counts the whole process of organizing my data (I usually review my investment portfolio as well), taking screenshots, and writing this post.
+It is quite stable since I spent 3 hours and 30 minutes last month.
+That number considers the whole process of organizing my data (I usually review my investment portfolio as well), taking screenshots, and writing this post.

 ### Conclusion

-It was quite a common month.
+It was a standard month.
 Some outliers were found because of my Magic The Gathering hobby and 20+ hours commuting because of my travels is not that common, but other than that, everything is just fine.